-MRC is coordinating a Low Impact Development conference on October 21 and 22 to change the damaging trajectory that the third wave of development will bring to the Indian River Lagoon.
-MRC supporters have supported the registration costs for one elected official from each city and county in the lagoon watershed.
+MRC coordinated a Low Impact Development conference on October 21 and 22, 2022, to change the damaging trajectory that the third wave of development will bring to the Indian River Lagoon.

 Marine Resources Council is working hard to build momentum and support for better stormwater management using proven Low-Impact Development techniques.
 With support from twenty partners, MRC has sent letters to over 120 local and state leaders.

 Florida’s stormwater rule went into effect in 1982 and has not changed in almost 40 years despite advances in stormwater management knowledge and emerging technologies.

 The antiquated conventional stormwater systems concentrate pollutants in minimal treatment areas that become nuisance retention ponds that generate more pollutants than they remove.
 Sadly, these conventional approaches have not protected the Lagoon from becoming federally impaired — we have witnessed a dying lagoon.